allenhutchison/obsidian-gemini/README.md

-# Gemini Plugin for Obsidian
+# Gemini Scribe for Obsidian

 This plugin integrates Google's Gemini AI with Obsidian, providing intelligent assistance for note-taking and content generation.